 Medical Services for Elders

 The HOPE Program (Health Outreach Program for Elders) brings “in-home” medical services to homebound elders.
-Administered by the Worthington Health Center from its central rural location, HOPE brings vital services that have previously been difficult to arrange or unavailable.
-Home nursing visits, medication and podiatry services and physician home visits meet the needs of elders who are struggling with issues of illness, recovery, medication, aging, home safety and independent living challenges.
-Under a doctor’s supervision, specially trained registered nurses and/or a podiatric specialist visit homebound elders in need.
+Administered by the Hilltown Community Health Center in Worthington, HOPE brings vital home services to patients of the health center that have previously been difficult to arrange or unavailable.
+Under a doctor’s supervision, specially trained registered nurses and/or podiatric nurses and community health workers visit homebound elders who may be struggling with issues of illness, recovery, medication, aging, home safety and independent living challenges.
 Some patients require direct services while others need care with coordination, medical oversight or information and referral.

-The HOPE program is administered by the Hilltown Health Centers and funded, in part, through Massachusetts Community Development Block Grants, currently through the Town of Chesterfield.
+The HOPE program is administered by the Hilltown Community Health Center and funded, in part, through Massachusetts Community Development Block Grants, currently through the Town of Chesterfield.